Wallowa County, Oregon: History

-In 1877, the younger Chief Joseph of the Nez Perce, incensed at the government's attempt to remove his people from the Wallowa Valley, refused to relocate to the reservation in north central Idaho.
+In 1877, the younger Chief Joseph of the Nez Perce, incensed at the government's attempt to remove his people from the Wallowa Valley, refused to relocate to the reservation in north-central Idaho.
 Several regiments of U.S. Army cavalry troops were dispatched to force them onto the reservation.
 After numerous battles and a journey of almost 2,000 mi, the Nez Perce fought their last battle at Bear Paw, just shy of the Canadian border, when Joseph and the other chiefs decided to stop fighting.
-He and some of the surviving Nez Perce were held in prison camps in Kansas and Oklahoma, and those who survived that were relocated to Colville Reservation in northeast Washington.
-Approximately half of the survivors moved to the Nez Perce Reservation in Idaho.
+Some of the surviving Nez Perce and he were held in prison camps in Kansas and Oklahoma, and those who survived that were relocated to Colville Reservation in northeast Washington.
+About half of the survivors moved to the Nez Perce Reservation in Idaho.
 Chief Joseph last visited Wallowa County in 1902, and died two years later.

-Wallowa County was the scene of perhaps the worst incident of violence against Chinese in Oregon, when in May 1887 a gang of rustlers massacred 10-34 Chinese gold miners in Hells Canyon.
+Wallowa County was the scene of perhaps the worst incident of violence against Chinese in Oregon, when in May 1887, a gang of rustlers massacred 10-34 Chinese gold miners in Hells Canyon.
 Of the seven rustlers and schoolboys believed to have been responsible, only three were brought to trial in Enterprise, where a jury found them not guilty on September 1, 1888.
 A proposal to commemorate this event on official maps as Chinese Massacre Cove was approved in 2005 and encompasses a five-acre site.

-In 1896, the Joseph town bank was robbed and there was a shootout in the streets.
+In 1896, the Joseph town bank was robbed and a shootout took place in the streets.
 The town has occasionally had re-enactments of that event.

 Wallowa County Courthouse was built in 1909–1910, using locally quarried Bowlby stone, a type of volcanic tuff.
 It is a Romanesque Revival-style building with Queen Anne architectural elements in some exterior features.
 The courthouse was listed on National Register of Historic Places in 2000.
-Today, it still houses Wallowa County government offices and faces west toward South River Street and is surrounded by Courthouse Square which encompasses one city block, approximately 1.3 acres.
-The square is landscaped with oak, pine, maple, linden, juniper, and flowering crab apple trees.
-There are roses planted on the north, west, and south sides of the courthouse.
+Today, it still houses Wallowa County government offices and faces west toward South River Street and is surrounded by Courthouse Square, which encompasses one city block, around 1.3 acres.
+The square is landscaped with oak, pine, maple, linden, juniper, and flowering crabapple trees.
+Roses are planted on the north, west, and south sides of the courthouse.
 The square also has several veteran memorials along with a 20 by 24 ft wood-framed gazebo in the northeast corner of the square.